Illinois 5Essentials Survey

 A: Several pieces of legislation, including Senate Bill 7, required the State Board to establish and administer a survey of school climate and learning conditions on a biennial basis, beginning in the 2012-13 school year.
 ISBE will administer the survey again in 2013-14 in order to establish trend data.

 Q: Why should parents or educators take these results so seriously?
 They are just opinions, right?

 A: The 5Essentials were validated by nearly two decades of data from more than 400 Chicago Public Schools (CPS).
 CPS is a district composed of many different types of schools (large, small, magnet, neighborhood, charter), and all these school types were included in the validation.

-The survey shows how teachers and students perceive their school, and these perceptions influence their behavior.
-Understanding these perceptions — even if you don't agree with them — is important, because it is these perceptions that influence how students and teachers are going to work together and whether a school will continue to improve.
-In aggregate, the reports reflect the perspectives of 140,409 teachers and 816,513 sixth- through 12th-graders in the state.
+The survey shows how teachers and students perceive their schools, and these perceptions influence their behaviors.
+Understanding these perceptions — even if you don't agree with them — is important because it is these perceptions that influence how students and teachers are going to work together and whether a school will continue to improve.
+In aggregate, the reports reflect the perspectives of 140,409 teachers and 816,513 sixth- through 12th-grade students in the state.

 While the 5Essentials Survey measures concepts that are linked to school improvement, it is just one of many different metrics that should be considered together to judge overall school quality.

 Q: What was done to ensure the integrity of results on this anonymous survey?

 A: In order to ensure the integrity of Illinois 5Essentials response data, ISBE and the University of Chicago used both preventative approaches and analysis and data cleaning.